(From Old Corral collection)

 |"Wild Bill" Elliott|

-Special thanks to guest commentator Paul Dellinger for authoring the following narrative and background info on Bill Elliott.
+Special thanks to guest commentator Paul Dellinger for authoring the following bio on Bill Elliott.

 He would always be known as the 'peaceable man' --- for that, and for the way he carried his two pistols, butts forward in their holsters.
 But Wild Bill Elliott could never stay peaceable, and those six-guns fired their way through B-western movie series at Columbia, Republic and Monogram/Allied Artists before he finally hung them up.